jennie/phish3/public/overlays/scenario-11.md

 # ITS Notices Matter?

-Update software when prompted by Polytechnic IT notices but beware of sneaky impersonators!

 Acting on Polytechnic ITS software update notices promptly is crucial for your digital safety - but be sure it's coming from a legitimate and trusted source.

 **Tip:** If it’s not from a legitimate and trusted source, it’s likely trouble.
 Double-check before installing anything.
 If in doubt, contact ITS to be sure!